Description by Tamas Biró

 Besides, a third alternative, zsidó húsvét (‘Jewish Easter’) also appears in all contexts.
 As an example of the trend mentioned in the previous section, however, the usage among Jews of this etic expression had vanished in favor of pészah by the end of the twentieth century.
-The paradoxical expression on Fig. 2. aims at mirroring the historical complexity of the two intertwined religious cultures, but the paradox only works if the word húsvét should otherwise be exclusively associated to Christianity.
+The paradoxical expression aims at mirroring the historical complexity of the two intertwined religious cultures, but the paradox only works if the word húsvét should otherwise be exclusively associated with Christianity.

 In the previous examples, the Jewish and non-Jewish “nature” of the alternatives were equally known to all speakers of Hungarian.
 The choice was influenced by the interaction of the identity of the speaker and the precise meaning intended to be expressed.
 Our next example is a standard Hungarian phrase that is recently absorbing some Jewish flavor, at least for some Jewish speakers.